wecodemore/wpstarter/docs/10-WP-Starter-Command.md

 composer wpstarter --skip publish-content-dev wp-cli
 ```

-In the example above , WP starter would run all the default steps, plus all custom steps, but skipping both *"publish-content-dev"*, *"wp-cli"* and also skipping any step listed in the `skip-steps` config.
+In the example above, WP starter would run all the default steps, plus all custom steps, but skipping both *"publish-content-dev"*, *"wp-cli"* and also skipping any step listed in the `skip-steps` config.

 ### Skip custom